davdroman/PreciseDecimal/README.md

 ### Why isn't it also a `@propertyWrapper`?

 `Decimal`s are often relied upon to accurately represent monetary values in financial applications.
 Given this delicate use case, I decided the most responsible way to expose this API is as a first-class struct only, to be used wherever a `Decimal` type may be declared.
 This strict way of offering the library ensures no loss of precision leaks through one's codebase by otherwise forgetting to annotate a `Decimal` property with `@PreciseDecimal`.

+### Why doesn't it have [insert here] feature?

+In order to keep the library's scope and implementation as lightweight as possible, optimistic for a painless obsolescence once Apple fixes `Decimal`.

+Do feel free to [suggest otherwise](https://github.com/davdroman/PreciseDecimal/issues/new) if I missed a vital part of functionality that should *definitely* be in this library.